videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

         newGameObject.transform.SetParent(this.transform, false);
 ```

 Once created, the new game object will need to be associated with the same transform space of its parent (the canvas).
-The function transform.SetParent() does this, matching the transform passed to it.
+The function transform.*SetParent()* does this, matching the transform passed to it.

 ```C#
 // Add a new Text component to the new GameObject